CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 During batch creation, the expiry date is automatically calculated based on the shelf life interval.

-Within the Batches tab of the Item Details form, users can configure the Batch Queue Type and set Default Batch / Quality Control Status for SAP and ProcessForce receipt documents.
+Within the Batches tab of the Item Details form, users can configure the Batch Queue Type and set Default Batch / Quality Control Status for SAP and CompuTec ProcessForce receipt documents.

 The Inspection Date is also auto-calculated and displayed in the Batch Master Data form, as shown below.